CSCfi/csc-user-guide/docs/apps/chipster_genomes.md

 ## Usage

 chipster_genomes tool in included in _biokit module_.
-So to make it available, you must first run set-up command:
+So to make it available, you must first run the set-up command:
 ```text
 module load biokit
 ```

-After that you can use `chipster_genomes` command.
+After that, you can use `chipster_genomes` command.
 This command needs two parameters:

 *    File or index type (bed, gtf, fasta, bowtie, bowtie, bowtie2, BWA, Hisat2, TopHat2)
 *    Species name